Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 ### 5.10.1 Program Logic

-The robot recognizes a human face, and after recognition, it performs a "greeting" action.
+The robot recognizes a human face, and after recognition, it performs a "**greeting**" action.

 In artificial intelligence, one of the most widespread applications is image recognition, with facial recognition being the hottest application in image recognition.
 It is commonly used in scenarios like door locks and phone facial unlocking.